 Early History of the Ponsefoot family

-Another 249 words (18 lines of text) covering the years 1200, 1383 and 1437 are included under the topic Early Ponsefoot History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ponsefoot research.
+Another 125 words (9 lines of text) covering the years 1200, 1383 and 1437 are included under the topic Early Ponsefoot History in all our PDF Extended History products and printed products wherever possible.

 Ponsefoot Spelling Variations